wp-plugins/sis-facebook-like-box/readme.txt

 Width:

 The width of the plugin in pixels.
-Minimum is 292.
-Default is 300.
+Minimum is 150.
+Maximum is 500.

 Height:

 The height of the plugin in pixels.
 The default height varies based on number of (Friends' Faces) to display, and whether the (Posts) is displayed.
-With (Show Posts) set to true and 10 photos displayed (via Show Friends' Faces) the default height is 556px.
-With (Posts) and (Show Friends' Faces) both false, the default height is 63px.
-The (Posts) is always 300px so if you have it enabled, you need to make sure there is enough height for any other elements.

-Color Scheme:

-The color scheme used by the plugin.
-Can be "light" or "dark".Default is "light".
+Minimum is 70.

 Show Friends' Faces: